rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-11-28-896ad142703d3688-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - BEDMUTHA
 - BLKASHYAP
 tags:
-- surveillance
-- margin-requirements
 - encumbrance
-- sebi-sast
-- promoter-pledge
+- margin
 - risk-management
+- sast
+- surveillance
 title: Measure in respect of companies with high Promoter and non-Promoter Encumbrance
 ---